izqui/todos/README.md

 	* Posts issue to github
 	* Saves a local cache in `.todos/issues.json` of the issues it adds.
 	* Checks the cache for missing todos and closes issue.
+	* Saves a file in `.todos/closed.txt` that the `commit-msg hook` will append to the git message commit file.